Trollface: Impact

 In March 2012, a viral video showed a banner emblazoned with Trollface and the word "Problem?" being used by fans of the Turkish Second League football team Eskişehirspor to protest a rule change.

 In the Black Mirror episode "Shut Up and Dance", the blackmailers send Trollface photographs after they leak the victims' secrets in spite of their compliance.

 In February 2021, Rebecca Black released a remix of her 2011 song "Friday" to celebrate its 10th anniversary, with the song's music video featuring several rage comic characters, including Trollface.

+In March 2022, as a reaction to the Russian invasion of Ukraine, hackers intercepted the Russian military radio frequencies and broadcast a series of trollfaces on military radio transmissions.